-There are other types of logistic regression, including multinomial and ordinal.
-Multinomial involves having more than one categories - "Orange, White, and Striped".
-Ordinal involves ordered categories, useful if we wanted to order our outcomes logically, like our pumpkins that are ordered by a finite number of sizes (mini,sm,med,lg,xl,xxl).
+There are other types of logistic regression, including multinomial and ordinal:

+- Multinomial, which involves having more than one category "Orange, White, and Striped". - Ordinal, which involves ordered categories, useful if we wanted to order our outcomes logically, like our pumpkins that are ordered by a finite number of sizes (mini,sm,med,lg,xl,xxl).